jxom/cevoaustralia.github.io/cevo-hugo/content/about.md

 ---
+title: Brief history of Cevo
 subtitle: Lorem ipsum dolor sit amet consectetur.
-title: Brief history of Cevo
 endpoint: Be part<br>of our<br>story!
+type: about
 events:
   - date: 2009-2011
     description: >